nurturemassage/nurture-the-couple/valentines_specials.md

 </ul>

-<p>_Couples may either choose the same service, or for one to receive the Chocolate treatment and the other to receive the Rose treatment._</p>
+<p><i>Couples may either choose the same service, or for one to receive the Chocolate treatment and the other to receive the Rose treatment.</i></p>

 <p><strong class="red">
 ONLINE BOOKING WILL BE DISABLED FOR THESE DAYS SO THAT WE MAY OPTIMIZE OUR SCHEDULE AS BEST AS POSSIBLE.\